JPegah/JPegah.github.io/_pages/about.md

   - /about.html
 ---

-I’m Pegah Jandaghi, a final-year PhD student in Computer Science at the University of Southern California.
+I’m Pegah Jandaghi, a final-year PhD candidate in Computer Science at the University of Southern California.
 I’m advised by Prof. [Jay Pujara](https://www.jaypujara.org/) and work as part of the [JAUNTS lab](https://www.jauntslab.org/index.html).
 I also collaborate closely with [Robin Jia](https://robinjia.github.io/).